Community

 The King Range National Conservation Area covers 68,000 wild and rugged acres and extends along 35 miles of coastline in a spectacular meeting of land and sea.
 Over 100 miles of trails and few winding roads keep human impact light.

-The King Range is part of our country’s National Conservtion Lands, officially known as the National Landscape Conservation System.
+The King Range is part of our country’s National Conservation Lands, officially known as the National Landscape Conservation System.
 In 1970, Congress designated the King Range on the northern California coast as the nation’s first National Conservation Area and gave the Bureau of Land Management (BLM) responsibility for its management.
-National Conservation Lands comprise 28 million acres which include National Monuments, Conservation Areas, Wilderness and Wilderness Study Areas, Wild and Scenic Rivers and Historic Trails.
+National Conservation Lands now comprise approximately 40 million acres, which include National Monuments, Conservation Areas, Wilderness and Wilderness Study Areas, Wild and Scenic Rivers and Historic Trails.
 The BLM’s mission for the National Conservation Lands is to conserve, protect, and restore nationally significant landscapes and places that have outstanding cultural, ecological, and scientific values for the benefit of current and future generations.
 Their vision is to be a world leader in conservation by protecting landscapes, applying evolving knowledge, and bringing people together to share stewardship of the land.

 The Bureau of Land Management